-Dr. Regina Wright is a psychologist and associate professor in the School of Nursing at the University of Delaware.
+Dr. Regina Wright is a psychologist and professor in the School of Nursing at the University of Delaware.
 Dr. Wright earned a B.A. in Psychology from the University of Delaware, an M.S. in Experimental Psychology from Villanova University, and a Ph.D. in Research Neuropsychology from Howard University.
 Her program of research is focused on examining relations between cardiovascular risk factors and cognitive function among older adults, with a specific interest in patterns of association in African Americans.
 She has published widely in gerontological, neuropsychological, neurological, and special population journals.

 - Postdoctoral Fellow, Duke University (Center for the Study of Aging and Human Development)